Passivity in the Buddhist Life

 The life of passivity shows much aloofness from human concerns.
 There are, however, some practical moral virtues arising from the experience of passivity, or, stated conversely, where there are these virtues they issue from the experience.
 They are highly characteristic of the religious life irrespective of its theology, be it Buddhist or Christian.

-[Editor’s note: As with the section on libertinism, the transcriber here has taken the liberty of leaving out pp. 313-322 and offers her own comment in its stead: Of the six Mahayana perfections, some (giving, moral virtue and patience) are virtues of an enlightened being while others (zeal and dhyana) are simply practices that help one to reach the opposite shore.
-They neither issue from nor arise from passivity.
+[Editor’s note: As with the section on libertinism, the transcriber here has taken the liberty of leaving out pp. 313-322 and offers her own comment in its stead: Of the six Mahayana perfections, some (giving, moral virtue and patience) are virtues of an enlightened being while others (zeal and dhyana) are practices, which neither issue from nor arise from passivity.
 The difference between patience and zeal is that one must have patience for everything that one cannot control, while zeal requires that one be impatient with one’s own failings, slowness of progress and hindrances that are within one’s control.]

 Prayer and Nembutsu